-Greece: Major oil reserve discovered in Gulf of Patras5.
-October 2016. / SEE Energy News
+Greece: Major oil reserve discovered in Gulf of Patras, SEE Energy News

 Hellenic Petroleum (ELPE) announced that a significant oil reserve in the Gulf of Patras has been confirmed by a study of seismic surveys.
 The reserves are estimated to be on par with those at Prinos oilfield.